epn-vespa/tutorials/surfaces/HRSC_vs_OMEGA/HRSC_vs_OMEGA-tutorial.md

 * See below how to display the results

 ### 4- Search HRSC images overlapping a set of cubes
-* If your selection contains several OMEGA cubes, repeating this process will rapdily become tedious.
+* If your selection contains several OMEGA cubes, repeating this process will rapidly become tedious.
 Instead, this can be achieved with a single query, provided that your search table is first uploaded on the distant server.
 * First open the TAP query panel as before.
 Then type

 SELECT *

    FROM hrsc3nd.epn_core

    JOIN TAP_UPLOAD.omega_cubes AS tc

    ON 1=INTERSECTS(s_region, tc.box5)